sowrabharavishankar/Facial-Expression-Recognition-using-CNN/README.md

 # Facial-Expression-Recognition-using-CNN
 Convolutional Neural Network (CNN) model for real-time facial expression recognition.
 The model can detect emotions such as angry, disgust, fear, happy, neutral, sad, and surprise from live webcam input or pre-labeled images.

-Description

-I created this project to explore deep learning applications in computer vision.
+This project is created to explore deep learning applications in computer vision.
 The main goal was to build a CNN that can identify emotions from facial expressions in both static images and real-time webcam streams.
 The model was trained on a dataset of grayscale facial images and can classify seven common emotions.

 The project includes: